-Field Carrier Landing Practice Schedule for the NAS Whidbey Island Complex
+Field Carrier Landing Practice Schedule at the NAS Whidbey Island Complex

-NAVAL AIR STATION WHIDBEY ISLAND, Wash. – There are no carrier-based flight training operations scheduled to occur at the Outlying Landing Field (OLF) in Coupeville or at at Ault Field in Oak Harbor during the week of January 24-30, 2021.
+NAVAL AIR STATION WHIDBEY ISLAND, Wash. – As of September 3, 2021 the Navy currently has no scheduled aircraft carrier-based flight training operations scheduled at the Outlying Landing Field (OLF) in Coupeville, Washington.

 People living in local communities should remain aware that the aforementioned operations are not the only operations out of NAS Whidbey Island, particularly at Ault Field, which is a 24-hour-a-day operational facility.
 There are many other training evolutions that people may hear.
 However, the aircraft carrier flight training operations are types of operations that involve lower altitude flight training in close vicinity to the airfield.